enso-org/hiring/README.md

 - Experience in the deployment of data-science solutions.

+## Devops Engineer
+[Luna](https://luna-lang.org) is looking for a devops engineer to help automate the processes and practices that underlie Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you bring a wealth of experience with automation and a deep knowledge of the internals of operating systems, this might be the job for you.

+As a devops engineer at Luna, you'll be instrumental to the design and automation of all the processes that support the creation, deployment, and publication of the language and its IDE.
+You'll be able to do all of this in collaboration with a team of world-class engineers, community managers, and business developers (from PayPal, GitHub and Bloomberg, amongst others) to put your touch on the future of Luna.

+#### What You'll Do
+As a devops engineer at Luna, you'll be in charge of developing the tools, pipelines and processes that ensure that Luna is at its very best.
+This will
+involve:

+- Working closely with the compiler and IDE developers to create tailored solutions for the CI, and CD of Luna and Luna Studio.
+- Create solutions for packaging Luna and Luna studio in a way that can be run across myriad computing systems.
+- Create frameworks for creating packages in an operating-system independent manner.
+- Contribute to the future of a rapidly growing open-source project, and its ecosystem.

+#### The Skills We're Looking For
+We have a particular set of skills that we're looking for in this role:

+- Knowledge of Haskell, with a particular focus on its build process (e.g. cabal the library, custom `Setup.hs` files).
+- Knowledge of the ways that executables and library loading works on Linux, MacOS, and Windows, and the differences between them.
+- Experience with how the above differences affects packaging, and the skills to debug related issues.
+- Experience with designing and implementing automated pipelines for building, setting up environments for, testing, and packaging complex projects.
+- Experience with some CI/CD system (we use Azure Pipelines).
+- A focus on robustness, repeatability, and debugability, with an inclination to automation of tasks for integration with build- and development-tools.

+Additionally, it would be a big bonus if you had:

+- An understanding of the security concerns related to the above tasks.
+- Experience with automated, high-level testing, particularly for GUI projects (e.g. Selenium).
+- Experience with C++ Build Systems (e.g. CMake and MSBuild)
+- Knowledge of computer networking and the operation of VPNs.

 # Who You'll Work With
 You'll be joining a distributed, multi-disciplinary team that includes people with skills spanning from compiler development to data-science.
 Though you'll